 These can be difficult questions to ask, but it's important for preparing the safety plan.
 Remember, no one has control over another person's actions or how they treat people, including violent behaviours, towards the older adult or others.
+"At my age 68, I was always worried about how I was going to be able to start over if I left, but I'm doing very well, I have freedom to do what I want and make my own decisions now.
+I know now that it is possible to make changes, even at my age."

 Older adults however, do have control over how they want to respond to the situation to stay safe.
 They can decide if and when they want to tell others that they have been harmed, or that they may still be at risk.
 This is a very personal experience, only they can determine which path to take and when they want to take the journey.
 Some older adults may choose to continue to live in an unhealthy relationship while others may act immediately and leave.
 Whatever steps they take, keep in mind there are supports to help them along the way, including friends, family, neighbours, and community agencies.
 Taking this journey can happen if an older adult knows what is happening and how agencies can support them.